dmitri-tikhomirov/fallout-2-adjustments/readme.md

 ## Components

 - Custom keyboard controls.
 Default settings:
-  - Keys for opening inventory and skilldex now also close them.
+  - The keys for opening inventory and skilldex now also close them.
+The key for inventory also closes the "looting containers" window and the "use inventory item on" (the backpack icon) window.
   - `E`: Inventory.
   - `Q`: Pip-Boy.
 "Q" for "Quests".
   - `V`: Center camera on the player.
 "V" for "View".
-  - Save and loading keys are changed to be further apart and harder to mix up:
+  - Save and loading keys are changed to be further apart and harder to mix up accidentally:
     - `F4`: Save game (unchanged).
     - `F5`: Quick save.
     - `F8`: Quick load.